 If you or a loved one is struggling with addiction, Granite Recovery Center is here to help.
 For over 10 years, our New Hampshire addiction treatment centers have been working hard to help those dealing with substance use disorders.
 We offer a unique blend of supportive 12-step curriculum and effective clinical psychotherapies.
 Depending on your situation, our team may also recommend medication-assisted treatment or holistic therapies.

 At Granite Recovery Center, treatment is specially tailored to suit your needs.
 Our team can help with medical detox, residential treatment and intensive outpatient care.
 Along every step of your recovery, we can provide much-needed encouragement and care.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Learn more about our services by giving us a call today.